 You can configure the MQe environment using the API, utilities shipped with MQe, or management tools such as MQe_Explorer.
 These methods can capture the environment parameters in an initialization file, but this is optional.
+See Queue manager operations for more information on queue managers.
+See Configuring MQe objects for more information on configuration.

 You can configure a queue manager with MQ bridge capabilities.
 This is called a gateway and, in Java, it exchanges messages with MQ host and distributed products.
-The C code base uses a device queue manager only.
+The C codebase uses a device queue manager only.

+Queue manager operations

-Queue manager operations: Queue managers support messaging operations and manage queues.
+Queue managers support messaging operations and manage queues.
 Applications access messages through the services of the queue manager using methods such as: